rajiv256/huckle/README.md

 ### What is this project?

-- A unikernel web server written completely in Rust.
+A fully functional unikernel web server written completely in Rust. ([Why Rust?](https://doc.rust-lang.org/book/foreword.html)

-- A standalone implementation that is can be directly deployed on bare-metal hardware.
-- One of the early instances of a fully functioning web server.
+This has no underlying OS library dependencies and is therefore readily deployable on Bare-metal.

 ### Components